crcdng/flock-follow/README.md

-This is an extension of the p5.js Flocking example by Daniel Shiffman.
+This is an extension of the p5.js flocking example by Daniel Shiffman.

 Run a webserver like [live-server](https://github.com/tapio/live-server) in the main directory.